Substance Use: Community Interventions involving Coalitions or Partnerships to Prevent Substance Use among Youth

 - Six Elements of Effective Coalitions Resource Toolkit | Prevention Technology Transfer Center (PTTC) Network

-The following resources provide technical assistance and guidance for specific intervention options and address issues that may be useful for implementing these interventions for specific communities:
+The following resources provide technical assistance and guidance for specific intervention options:

 - Strategic Prevention Technical Assistance Center (SPTAC) | SAMHSA